nvidia-holoscan/holoscan-sdk/docs/emergent_setup.md

 ## Installing EVT Software

-The Emergent SDK needs to be installed in order to compile and run the Clara Holoscan applications with EVT camera.
+The Emergent SDK needs to be installed in order to compile and run the Holoscan applications with EVT camera.
 The latest tested version of the Emergent SDK is `eSDK 2.37.05 Linux Ubuntu 20.04.04 Kernel 5.10.65 JP 5.0 HP` and can be downloaded from [here](https://emergentvisiontec.com/resources/?tab=ss).
 The Emergent SDK comes with headers, libraries and examples.
 To install the SDK